Jump to ratings and reviews

 Young adults are more mature than teenagers but they are still not as mature as people in their late twenties.

 You and your adult child may be coming at the issue of how often you communicate from different perspectives .
-This should stop you from concluding that something is amiss just becuase they don't call as often as you would like.
+This should stop you from concluding that something is amiss just because they don't call as often as you would like.

 Our kids don't think about us nearly as much as we think about them.